Roth Conversion Explorer Error Message

 2. Your 401k account type is "Current" and you are retiring early.

 The Explorer assumes that current 401k's may not be converted until you are eligible to withdraw money without a penalty.
 If you plan to stop working before 59 1/2 and you want your current plan to be included in the Explorer Plan, change your account type to "Former 401k" on My Plan > Accounts and Assets.

 3. The expenses and withdrawals modeled in your plan are already triggering a tax liability, adding Roth Conversions on top of those withdrawals does not project a larger estate.

 The Explorer generates a plan that projects the largest liquid estate at your goal age.
 Theoretically, this occurs when you convert money early in your plan and allow it to grow tax-free for a long period of time.
-Roth Conversions may not be right for your plan.
+Roth Conversions may not increase your estate value at goal age due to the interactivity with other elements in your plan.

 4. You may not have enough taxable savings to cover the tax liability for a Roth Conversion.

 The Explorer will not recommend a Roth Conversion if you have insufficient funds in your taxable accounts to cover the liability.